A writing tool for five-paragraph essays

 The Classic Structure, Done on Purpose

-Introduction, three body paragraphs, conclusion — drafted with a real thesis, evidence, and a close that does more than restate.
+A writing tool to plan, draft and refine a five-paragraph essay — a real thesis, three evidence-backed body paragraphs, and a close that does more than restate.

 Draft